JustinMattson/bloggr-checkpoint/README.md

 - [+]"As a user, I can click on a blog to be taken to the `blog page`, so that I can read the contents of the blog and its comments"

 * [+]"As a user, I can login to see my `profile page`, so that I can see all of my blogs"
-* [ ]"As a user, I can create, edit and delete blogs, so that I can easily create content to share with others"
+* [+]"As a user, I can create, edit and delete blogs, so that I can easily create content to share with others"
-* [ ]"As a user, I can create, edit and delete comments on the `blog page`, so that I can provide feedback to other writers on their blog"
+* [+]"As a user, I can create, edit and delete comments on the `blog page`, so that I can provide feedback to other writers on their blog"

 These user stories can be implemented as a stretch goals